 I am a fifth-year PhD candidate in the Department of History and an international student (I am British).
 I research the history of the book in modern China, combining techniques from social history with analytical bibliography.
 My writing has improved significantly during my graduate school experience, and along the way I have picked-up lots of useful tips for improving writing.
 As I write my dissertation chapters, I continue to work on improving the readability of my prose.
 In my spare time, I watch British detective drama, play board games, and read books on a variety of subjects to broaden my knowledge.
 Before graduate school, I studied for two years at Peking University, Beijing.
 I am proficient in Mandarin and am therefore happy to speak Chinese in appointments while working on English-language writing.

 I am a PhD student in the Neurosciences Graduate Program, studying the role that protein degradation plays in maintaining neuronal communication and ultimately, brain function.
 I am particularly drawn to both the early-stage brainstorming and sentence-level editing aspects of writing because I enjoy working collaboratively and watching projects evolve.
 I am NSF GRFP funded and would love to share feedback on fellowship applications and grant proposals.

-Tammy is a PhD student in the Neurosciences Graduate Program.
-In the lab of Dr. Bradley Voytek, she studies the role that rhythmic neural activity plays in supporting cognition and behavior.
-As a writer, she focuses on conveying clear research stories without sacrificing accuracy or rigor, and she is passionate about making research accessible to a broad audience of people.
+I am a 5th-year PhD student in the Neurosciences Graduate Program.
+In Dr. Bradley Voytek’s lab, I study how rhythmic neural activity improves cognition and behavior.
+As a writer, I focus on conveying clear research stories without sacrificing accuracy or rigor, and I am passionate about making research accessible to a broad audience of people.